 Snorkeling Boat Cruises

 A snorkeling boat excursion will allow for access to some of the excellent pristine and extensive reefs found offshore and near adjacent cays.
-During approximately January through April, it’s possible to see and snorkel with migrating
+From approximately January through April, it’s possible to see and snorkel with migrating humpback whales.

 Salt Cay Divers is the only business on the island that offers boat trips.

 Equipment Rentals and Sales